đŸȘ™

 http://bitcoin.org/bitcoin.pdf

 The 21,000,000-coin cap is not a marketing gimmick.
-It is a social contract encoded in software.
+It is the social contract encoded in software.

 And here’s the poetic part: